 Conversely, you can get into a pattern of easily do-able workouts.
 This eventually stagnates your progress.
 Your body grows accustomed to the regular stress, and ceases to progress.

-Basically, the Training Monotony number is the volume of your week’s training divided by the standard deviation of all the days collected in the data sample (standard deviation is a pain to calculate so I just have Excel do it).
+Basically, the Training Monotony number is the volume of your week’s training divided by the standard deviation of all the days collected in the data sample.
+Standard deviation is a pain to calculate, so I just have Excel do it.

 You can measure your volume by mileage or rate of perceived exertion.
 But because Runalyze provides it to me for every kind of fitness activity I do, I’ve been using TRIMP.

 For example, a 1 mile easy run for me is worth about 15 TRIMP.
 A walk during a work break is about 6 TRIMP.
 A full strength workout is about 10-12 TRIMP, depending on what I’m doing.
 A 45 minute spin bike session is about 30 TRIMP.
 In planning a week’s workouts and measuring likely training monotony, I’ve been plugging in TRIMP approximates for the expected activities.
 If adjusting the schedule in midweek I use the actual TRIMP from completed days.

 You want the Training Monotony ratio not to be any higher than 1.50.
 Your volume, divided by the standard deviation, needs to be 1.50 or lower.
 If your volume doesn’t deviate much day over day, you get an unacceptably higher number like 3.00 or more.

 Why it’s unacceptable depends on how you get there:

 If these are all hard workouts, you won’t recover between them.
 You’re going to burn out, if not stagnate and see diminished progress.